v1RRY/IGSGuide/README.md

 To connect to your or anothers server, go to the directory of your server EXEC in CMD and type "dllinjector -c" If one of games (e.g. Internet Checkers) is launched, window will appear from the game in the taskbar

-In the window, you should put 'localhost' or IP of ZIGS server you want to connect to, port is unnecesary to enter yours, it always listens on Zone's default port
+In the window, you should put 'localhost' or IP of ZIGS server you want to connect to, port is unnecessary to enter yours, it always listens on Zone's default port

 ## Commands and their usage